matwoess/jsourceprofiler/docs/fxui.md

 The top menu bar allows rebuilding the file tree and saving or restoring currently set parameters (will be saved in the output directory as `parameters.dat`).

-When clicking "Run tool", a system-native terminal will be opened, to show program output and to allow user input (useful for interactive programs).
+When clicking <kbd>Run tool</kbd>, a system-native terminal will be opened, to show program output and to allow user input (useful for interactive programs).
 The UI allows to customize the terminal application to use.